Trihydrogen oxide

 Trihydrogen oxide is a predicted inorganic compound of hydrogen and oxygen with the chemical formula H3O.
-This is still a hypothetical compound, one of the unstable hydrogen polyoxides.
+This hypothetical compound would be one of the unstable hydrogen polyoxides.
 It is hypothesized that the compound could constitute a thin layer of metallic liquid around the cores of Uranus and Neptune, and that this could be the source of their magnetic fields.
 Calculations indicate the stability of H3O in solid, superionic, and fluid metallic states at the deep interior conditions of these planets.

 Synthesis

-Trihydrogen oxide has not been observed experimentally as of 2023, but its existence is predicted by calculation using the CALYPSO method.
+Trihydrogen oxide has not been observed experimentally as of 2023, but its existence has been predicted computationally using the CALYPSO crystal structure prediction method.
 The compound should be stable in the pressure range 450–600 GPa and could be produced by the reaction: